General Garden Scholar Information

 - All applicants must be employed by, or serve in an intern capacity with, a member garden in good standing with the Association, or hold an Individual Membership with the Association.
 Please be sure to review all criteria and instructions before applying for any scholarship to ensure eligibility.

-3. We strongly suggest that you pre-register for symposia or other events as soon as possible to guarantee your attendance.
-Only a limited number of scholarships are available.
-Applying for scholarship does not guarantee an available registration space if you are not selected.
-Symposia often have limited capacity and may sell out before registration deadlines and/or scholarship eligibility notifications.
+- We strongly suggest that you pre-register for symposia or other events as soon as possible to guarantee your attendance.
+Only a limited number of Garden Scholar Awards are available.
+Applying for an award does not guarantee an available registration space if you are not selected.
+Symposia often have limited capacity and may sell out before registration deadlines and/or award eligibility notifications.

 - Applications must be accompanied by all of the following:

 - A current Resume or CV

 - A 300-word Narrative from the applicant stating rationale for seeking an award opportunity demonstrating the applicant's interest in furthering his or her professional skills through attendance at a chosen conference or symposium.
-Please adhere to the word count and include any additional narrative instructions included with a named scholarship as indicated.
+Please adhere to the word count and include any additional narrative instructions included with a named award as indicated.

-- A reference letter signed by the member garden's chief executive indicating support for the applicant's leadership, financial need, and potential success in the field of public garden management.
+- A Letter of Support signed by an individual “champion” who is familiar with the field of public horticulture indicating support for the applicant's leadership, financial need, and potential success in the field of public garden management.

 - A headshot to be used in publications if awarded a award.
 The Scholars Committee will not receive this item in their application packets.

 - Only one award application per person per application cycle will be considered.